Ed-Fi-Alliance-OSS/.github/profile/README.md

-# Connecting student data.
-Once.
-And for all.
+# Connecting the data that drives student success

-:sparkle: Ed-Fi securely and seamlessly connects education data systems.
-With Ed-Fi, you'll have a complete, real-time view of every student.
+:sparkle: The Ed-Fi Data Standard and Technology Suite securely and seamlessly connect education data systems.
 Learn more at :arrow_right: [ed-fi.org](https://www.ed-fi.org/)

 :construction: For more information about the Ed-Fi software found in this repository, please visit the official [Ed-Fi Documentation](https://docs.ed-fi.org/).